-Sean started working in the construction industry nine years ago.
-During that time, he has worked on a couple of pretty major jobs, including Buffalo Bayou Park, Midtown Park Super Block Party and the Japanese Garden at Hermann Park.
+Sean began working in the construction industry ten years ago.
+During that time, he worked on a several well-known jobs, including Buffalo Bayou Park, Midtown Park Super Block Party and the Japanese Garden at Hermann Park.

-Started as a project manager with B&D in September of 2020.
+He started with us as a project manager in September of 2020.